Zeina Amhaz '17

 High school: Kamehameha Schools Kapalama

-Activities on campus: Book & Plow Farm, Diversity Intern, Native American Students Organization, Green Amherst Project, Sparkle Motion (Women’s Ultimate)
+Activities on campus: Book & Plow Farm, Diversity Intern, Native American Students Organization, Sparkle Motion (Women’s Ultimate), Green Amherst Project

 Hobbies: Reading, traveling, writing, running, hanging out at the beach

-Coming from Hawaii, so many things about Amherst were new to me: the changing colors of the leaves in fall, the harsh cold of winter, and all the people!
-The people are my favorite part about being at Amherst.
+Kia ora!
+I’m currently studying abroad in Aotearoa New Zealand, but wishing all the best to those back at Amherst!
+Until we get the chance to meet in person, here’s some info about myself: Coming from Hawaii, so many things about Amherst were new to me: the changing colours of the leaves in fall, the harsh cold of winter, and all the people!
+The people are my favourite part about being at Amherst.
 I also attended DivOH during my senior year of high school.
 Stepping foot on campus, I instantly fell in love with everyone and everything offered here.
 Interacting with the students, the beautiful fall foliage, and making my way through all of this unfamiliar territory made me feel ready to take on this college experience.
 Two years later, it’s all very familiar to me now, but I still love it!
 I enjoy going on hikes nearby, running through the bird sanctuary, or just hanging out on the quad (when the weather isn’t freezing).
 I came to Amherst with a slight interest in Computer Science, and now I’m majoring in it!
-I’m also interested in Environmental Studies, and the intersectionality of people, technology, and the environment.
-Beyond academics and my work as a Diversity Intern, I harvest vegetables and clean the greenhouse at our campus organic farm, Book & Plow, and I’m the Communications Officer for the Green Amherst Project, our student-run environmental group.
-I also help out with the Native American Students Organization, and I’m a member of Sparkle Motion, our Women’s Ultimate Frisbee team.
-There is an infectious energy everywhere on campus, fueling students to take charge of their education and make the most out of their time at Amherst.
+I’m also interested in Environmental Studies and Native and Indigenous Studies, particularly the intersectionality between people, technology, and the environment.
+Beyond academics and my work as a Diversity Intern, I harvest vegetables and clean the greenhouse at our campus organic farm, Book & Plow, and I’m a member of Sparkle Motion, our Women’s Ultimate Frisbee team.
+I am co-chair of the Native American Students Organisation, and also a member of the Green Amherst Project.
+There is an infectious energy everywhere on campus, feeling students to take charge of their education and make the most out of their time at Amherst.
 If you have any questions, or just want to talk, feel free to email me.
 Hope to see you soon!